-Ever since someone coined the term “digital transformation,” businesses have been discussing the topic of cloud security.
+Ever since someone first coined the term “digital transformation,” businesses have been discussing the topic of cloud security.

 2. Your Cloud Provider Can Help You Shut Down Ransomware

-Ransomware attacks, in which a cybercriminal gains access to a business’ system or files and holds them for ransom, are prevalent.
+Ransomware attacks, in which a cybercriminal gains access to a business’s system or files and holds them for ransom, are prevalent.
 Sophos reports that 51 percent of organizations surveyed were hit by a ransomware attack in 2019.
 In 73 percent of cases, the cybercriminals encrypted data and sent a message that the organization had to pay for the decryption key – and 26 percent paid the ransom.

 3. Top Cloud Providers Have Excellent Physical Security

 While being able to see your own physical servers and lock them up at night might give you a tangible sense of relief, there are also some substantial risks to storing all your sensitive data on site.
 An on-premises system is more vulnerable to unauthorized access, malicious actions, and misuse, particularly by disgruntled employees.